airshipit/airshipctl/docs/source/virtual_redfish_bmc.md

 ##### Download the Redfish_tools.zip archive and build the redfish emulator VM

 [Redfish_tools.zip](https://github.com/dell-esg/tool-pkgs/blob/master/Redfish_tools.zip)
+Note: tools-pkgs repository have been deprecated from dell-esg so this link leads to 404

 ##### Scp the redfish_tools zip to the host machine